Should Travel Nurse File Exempt for Taxes? • The Gypsy Nurse

 There are patients that we dread to care for.
 During report, we tactfully offer to take more patients, a more critical patient, or even offer to float to another area to avoid being assigned to the ONE patient no one wants.

-You do everything you can to avoid the obvious and you hope the taxpayer is already aware of their situation.
+You do everything you can to avoid the obvious, and you hope the taxpayer is already aware of their situation.
 If they confess, it’s your chance to exhale.

 What is “filing exempt?”

 “Filing Exempt” is a term that describes any change in withholding that claims extra exemptions or declares outright exemption for tax withholding.
 The form that is used for this is called the W4.
-Most states follow this Federal form but some have their own that works similarly.
+Most states follow this Federal form, but some have their own that works similarly.

-Travel nurse file exempt for various reasons.
+Travel nurses file exempt for various reasons.

 1) Extended period of overtime